 - (1) Make the following changes, one at a time and in order, to the "intro2.tex" file in Overleaf.
 To monitor each change you make, click "Recompile" and view the PDF in "Full Screen" mode. - (a) Change the title to "LaTeX Practice Assignment 2", change the author to your name (in "First Name Last Name" format), and change the date to the assignment due date (in "Month Day, Year" format). - (b) Creating and labeling a theorem.
 Start a new paragraph at the end of Section 1, which is the "Introduction" section.
-This is done by skipping a line in the LaTeX file and starting a new paragraph.
+This is done by skipping a line in the LATEX file and starting a new paragraph.
 Type the sentence "The main result of this paper is given below."
-After this sentence, add a theorem using "\begin{theorem}" and "\end{theorem}."
+After this sentence, add a theorem using "\begin{theorem}" begin{theorem}" and "\end{theorem}."
 Label your theorem as "introthm" using "\label{introthm}."
 Let the statement of your theorem be "This is where the statement of the theorem goes."

-(c) Referencing a theorem and creating a proof.
+Optional: Find a theorem that you like which has a short proof and write the statement here. (c) Referencing a theorem and creating a proof.
 Start a new paragraph at the end of Section 2.2.
 Type the sentence "We are now ready to prove Theorem~\ref{introthm} from the introduction."
-After this sentence, add a proof using
+After this sentence, add a proof using and "\end{proof}".
+Let the content of your proof be "This is where the proof of Theorem~\ref{introthm} goes."

-"\begin{proof} [Proof of Theorem $\sim \text{ref}\{\text{introthm}\}\]$ "
+"\begin{proof}[Proof of Theorem~\ref{introthm}]"